 Also known as Waray-Waray or Samaran/Samareño, Waray is a large ethnolinguistic group in the Philippines.
 Most native Waray speakers are from Eastern Visayas, particularly Eastern Leyte, Samar, and Biliran islands.
 It is the fifth most spoken language in the Philippines, with 3.6 million Waray speakers and counting.

 The language of the Kapampangan ethnic group, which is spoken throughout the whole province of Pampanga and southern Tarlac, which is located in the central plains of Luzon, is known as Kapampangan.

 Along with the bordering Pampanga provinces of Bulacan, Nueva Ecija, and Zambales, Kapampangan is also spoken in northern Bataan.
 In the southern region of Central Luzon, a few Aeta clans also speak Kapampangan as a second language.

-Looking at the beautiful 7,641 islands of the Philippines, it's not an exaggeration to say that the languages and dialects in the Philippines may be similar in number.
+To answer you straight away, yes, there are 8 major dialects in the Philippines.
+However, there are more dialects that may shock you.
+Looking at the beautiful 7,641 islands of the Philippines, it’s not an exaggeration to say that the languages and dialects in the Philippines may be similar in number.
 In fact, there are 170+ dialects (and counting) in the Philippines.
-From among the major languages,

 You’ll be happy to know that many Filipinos are bilingual or multilingual.
 Some who have Tagalog or English as their primary language have their local dialects as their second language.